Understanding Processed Food and Health Risks

 Is All Fast And Processed Food Unhealthy

-You will read lots of reports from scientists and medical professionals about food.
+You will read many reports by scientists and medical professionals about food.
 Before reviewing the content, determine who funded the report.
 If the funding was from an independent source, it's more likely to be accurate; however, if an interested party paid for the information, it may need to be more objective.
 As it's your body that will ingest the food, do your research.

 Not all processed foods, such as those picked and immediately frozen, are unhealthy.
 Organically produced milk should be free of added hormones and antibiotics.
 If the milk is pasteurised to remove harmful bacteria, it too is processed.
 We know that certain pesticides are unsuitable for humans and cause cancer.
 High amounts of sugar, salt and fat can contribute to poor human health if consumed regularly.